Course Outline

 Introduction

-This section offers a general overview of when to apply machine learning, key considerations, and the underlying concepts, including its advantages and limitations.
-Topics covered include data types (structured, unstructured, static, streamed), data validity and volume, data-driven versus user-driven analytics, statistical models compared to machine learning models, challenges in unsupervised learning, the bias-variance trade-off, iteration and evaluation, cross-validation techniques, and distinctions between supervised, unsupervised, and reinforcement learning.
+This module offers a comprehensive overview of when to utilize machine learning, the factors to consider, and the underlying concepts, including its advantages and limitations.
+Topics cover data types (structured/unstructured/static/streamed), data integrity and volume, the distinction between data-driven and user-driven analytics, and the comparison between statistical and machine learning models.
+It also addresses challenges in unsupervised learning, the bias-variance trade-off, iteration and evaluation processes, cross-validation techniques, and the differences between supervised, unsupervised, and reinforcement learning.

 - Joint probability